Call us on 021 154 1413

 I enjoy treating a wide range of conditions and people.
 I have a particular interest in, and my post-graduate study has focused on pregnancy and childbirth.
 Within this area I am really interested in helping women enjoy their pregnancy by optimising and preparing them for labour and also teaching their partners acupressure so that they too can be fully involved in the birth process.

 I also have a strong focus on sports injuries and pain having completed a number of courses with a specific sports medicine focus.
-I am also excited to be developing my skills and understanding to use acupuncture for stroke rehabilitation.

 If you have a current ACC injury claim then you are entitled to acupuncture treatment, regardless of and separate to, receiving any other treatment from another therapy.